Best Garage Door Software for 2026 (Install, Service, and Repair Shops)

 What It Does Well for Garage Door

 ServiceTitan is the most feature-complete platform on this list.
-For garage door shops, the relevant strengths are its pricebook system, which handles multi-line quotes cleanly, and its forms and checklist builder, which is where you’d build spring tension logs, safety inspection checklists, and door condition documentation.
+For garage door shops, the key strengths are its pricebook system, which handles multi-line quotes cleanly, and its forms and checklist builder.

 What’s Missing

 ServiceTitan doesn’t have native garage-door-specific workflows out of the box.
 You’re building them.
-The spring log, the door condition checklist, the multi-line door quote template — all of that is configuration work you or your onboarding consultant does during setup, which typically takes 60–90 days and costs real money.
+The spring log, the door condition checklist, the multi-line door quote template — all of that is configuration work.
+You or your onboarding consultant does this during setup.

-The pricing is also non-trivial.
-The base rate of ~$398/month is before add-ons for marketing, scheduling pro, and service agreements — a fully-loaded account for a mid-size garage door company routinely runs $800–$1,200/month.
-That’s defensible at scale.
-It’s not defensible for a 3-truck shop.
+The pricing is also significant.
+The base rate of ~$398/month is before add-ons for marketing, scheduling pro, and service agreements.
+A fully-loaded account for a mid-size garage door company routinely runs $800–$1,200/month.

 Ideal Fit

-Regional companies with 5+ trucks, strong admin staff, and the time to invest in a proper setup.
+Regional companies with 5+ trucks, strong admin staff, and time to invest in proper setup.
 If you’re doing commercial installs, HOA contracts, or managing multiple locations, ServiceTitan’s reporting and account management features start to pay for themselves.

 Housecall Pro